You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 7. Managing Submissive Urination

-Submissive urination is a sign of insecurity rather than disobedience — which means the solution isn’t correction, it’s reassurance.
+Submissive urination is a sign of insecurity rather than disobedience, which means the solution isn’t correction, it’s reassurance.
 The goal is to show your dog through your body language and behavior that you are safe and non-threatening.

 - Change your approach: Come toward your dog from the side rather than head-on, and avoid prolonged direct eye contact.
+In dog communication, a direct frontal approach and sustained eye contact both signal confrontation.

-- The chin pet rule: Rather than reaching over your dog’s head — which can feel threatening to a nervous dog — offer pets under the chin or on the chest instead.
-It’s a small adjustment that makes a meaningful difference.
+- The chin pet rule: Rather than reaching over your dog’s head, offer pets under the chin or on the chest instead.
+Reaching over a dog’s head mimics the motion of grabbing and triggers a flinching response in insecure dogs, while contact from below feels less threatening and more inviting.

 8. Addressing Medical Causes: Working with Your Vet